davegardner/tyc4/times/2020-07-12-corona-virus.md

 Currently there are no restrictions on entering or leaving Tanzania.
 You can [clear in](/clearing-in/) without quarantine and clear out when you want to.

+Visas are being extended for yachts currently here, but there are no guarantees that such extensions will be granted in future.

 Hand-washing before entering any premises is heavily encouraged, and masks are worn in some places.
 Social distancing is practiced.